kuzmany/mautic-address-manipulator-bundle/README.md

 This plugin require https://github.com/mautic/mautic/pull/7977.
 This PR add event on contact save.

+## Installation

+### Manual

+1. Use last version
+2. Unzip files to plugins/MauticAddressManipulatorBundle
+3. Clear cache (app/cache/prod/)
+4. Go to /s/plugins/reload

+## Usage

+1. Go to Mautic > Settings > Plugins
+2. You should see new Address Manipulator
+3. Enable it
+4. Enable feature what you want to use

 ### Debug mode

 Enable debug mode add logs about sync to System Info > Log